 An extruded disc is also sometimes called a transligamentous disc, or more commonly, a ruptured disc.
 This disc profile entails a partial migration of all or part of the nucleus out of the annulus.
 Disc extrusions represent a minority of herniations, compared to the more common bulging disc profile.

 Symptoms and treatment options for ruptured discs can vary somewhat from contained disc herniations.
 Therefore, it is crucial to understand the nature of every type of herniation before deciding on the ideal path to care.

 This discussion will focus on disc extrusions and will detail the differences from other more common varieties of intervertebral herniation.

-Ruptured discs typically begin as simple bulges and escalate due to degeneration or traumatic injury.
+Ruptured discs typically begin as simple bulges and escalate to split open due to degeneration or traumatic injury.
 However, it is possible for a normal and healthy disc to undergo a sudden extrusion from extreme and focused injury, such as a car accident.

 Basically, a rupture describes a general condition in which the inner core manages to break through the outer wall, compromising the structural integrity of the entire disc.

 Besides potentially causing any of the usual nerve compression syndromes, including spinal stenosis, foraminal stenosis or pinched nerve conditions, extrusions also escalate the risk for chemical radiculitis.
 This controversial diagnosis seems to affect some patients with disc extrusions, but not others.